heberthaugusto/portfolio-mysql/README.md

 - Data aggregation and consolidation

 ## Repository Structure
-Each folder contains SQL reports with comments explaining the business logic and query purpose.
+Each folder contains SQL reports with comments and images explaining the business logic and query purpose.